jeremiahpslewis/codingdavinci/php/README.md

 ### Fetch third party dependencies

 Fetch the external libraries which are handled through composer.json.
-In the repository-root
+In the php-root directory

     $ wget http://getcomposer.org/composer.phar